wp-spaghetti/upload-field-to-youtube-for-acf/README.md

 ## Installation

-You can install the plugin in four ways: manually, via Composer from [WPackagist](https://wpackagist.org), via Composer from [Packagist](https://packagist.org), or via Composer from [GitHub Releases](../../releases).
+You can install the plugin in three ways: manually, via Composer from [WPackagist](https://wpackagist.org), or via Composer from [GitHub Releases](../../releases).

 <details>
 <summary>Manual Installation</summary>